Master of Arts in School Administration

 Notre Dame de Namur University has long been recognized for the excellence of our programs in education.
 Presently NDNU offers four credentials and three master’s degrees within the School of Education and Psychology.
 Many of our alumni are active teachers and administrators in San Mateo County and throughout the Peninsula.
 Personalized attention and individualized counseling for students, field orientation of programs and successful placement of credential graduates have characterized the teacher education program since its inception in 1953.
 The California Commission on Teacher Credentialing has established credential reciprocity with most states.

 NDNU’s Preliminary Administrative Services Credential and Master of Arts in School Administration is a 30-unit combined program.
 Twelve units are taken in leadership, management, finance and human resources.
 Four courses (including practica) are required in the educational administration field work component.
 The two additional courses are in curriculum development and assessment.

-Students may apply to enter the MA in School Administration and Preliminary Administrative Services Credential programs in the fall, spring, or summer semesters and should meet the following requirements:
+The MA in School Administration and Preliminary Administrative Services Credential program is taught in a cohort model with a cohort beginning each fall semester.
+Students should meet the following requirements:

 - Two letters of recommendation, academic or professional.

 - Verification of one of the following valid credentials:

 - a clear or life California teaching credential that requires a baccalaureate degree and a program of professional preparation, including student teaching or the equivalent, and holds an English learner authorization; or

 - a clear or life California designated subjects teaching credential in adult education, career technical education, vocational education or special subjects, provided the applicant also possesses a baccalaureate degree, and holds an English learner authorization; or

 - a clear or life California services credential in pupil personnel services, health services for school nurse, teacher librarian services, or speech-language pathology or clinical or rehabilitative services requiring a baccalaureate degree and a program of professional preparation, including field work or the equivalent.